icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/my-user-lost-their-key.md

 After restarting her app, Daenaerys will be able to access her previous data back.

 :::tip

-Once a notification is treated, do not forget to [update its status](../how-to-manage-notifications.md#Updating the Status of a Notification)
+Once a notification is treated, do not forget to update its status.
+(See more in [How to manage notifications](../how-to-manage-notifications.md))

 :::

-## What if Daenaerys wants to authenticate on another device but didn't lose her previous key ?
+## What if the user wants to authenticate on another device but didn't lose their previous key ?
 When a new RSA keypair is generated for Daenaerys, a notification is sent to all data owners she shared data with, but not only : She receives a notification as well.